HITS-AIN/GPCC.jl/README.md

 We discard the lines of code inspecting the size and type of the variables.

 ```
-@everywhere using GPCC, GPCCVirialDatasets  # <----- ⚠ this line is different to above script ⚠
+@everywhere using GPCC, GPCCVirialDatasets  # ⚠ @everywhere makes packages available to all workers ⚠

 # Following packages need to be independently installed.
 # ProgressMeter provides a progress bar while the user waits and Suppressor surpresses output to the terminal

-@everywhere using ProgressMeter, Suppressor # <----- ⚠ this line is different to above script ⚠
+@everywhere using ProgressMeter, Suppressor # ⚠ again we use @everywhere ⚠

 # load data